borkenerice/places_microservice/README.md

-# places_microservice
+# Juego de Tornos Places Microservice
-Microservice that exposes the places of Juego de Tornos
+Microservice that exposes an API to perform CRUD operations over the Places Database